12V/5V Power Supply Hookup Guide

 Otherwise, you can modify the cable and use a polarized connector of your choice.
 This requires more time and effort.
 The following images use the older 12V/5V power supply so the wires may be different depending on the manufacturer.
 Cut the cable about 1-2 inches from the 4-pin ATX connector.

 Cut into sheath with the flush cutter.
 Pull it back just enough so that you have enough room to work with the wires.
 Be careful not to cut yourself!

 Then cut and strip a piece of hookup wire.
 Solder it to the ground wire.

 Braid the wire and insert into a barrel jack connector.
 Secure the wires in the screw terminal with a Phillips head.
 Feel free to add some heat shrink or electrical tape to the connection at this point.

 Test the Output

-Power the power supply and test with a multimeter to verify the voltages.
+If you modified the cable with barrel jack connectors, power the power supply and test with a multimeter to verify the voltages.
 Usually power supplies are center positive so make sure that the wires were inserted correctly.
 Adjust as a necessary for your system.

 Label the Output